COMP2281/software-engineering-group24-25-04/TestPlan_Group04.md

 ## Section 2: Test Cases

-**Unit test {number to be placed later}:** Filtering a task by a valid timeframe
+**Unit test {number to be placed later}:**

 **Test case ID:** unit-test_xx

 **Description of test:** Verify that filtering tasks by a valid timeframe displays the correct results.

-**Equivalent classes:** Valid timeframes (Day/Week/Month/Year)

 **Related requirement document details:** Filter tasks by period (Priority: Should have)

 **Prerequsites for test:** Task dataset with tasks having due dates in various timeframes.

 **Test procedure:**
+  1. Log in to the system as an authenticated user.

-  1. Under the "My Targets" section, select the desired timeframe to filter tasks by.
+  2. Under the "My Targets" section, select the desired timeframe to filter tasks by.
-  2. Verify that only tasks due within the selected timeframe are displayed.
+  3. Verify that only tasks due within the selected timeframe are displayed.

-**Test material used:**
+**Test material used:** A device with internet access and access to the web application.

-**Expected result (test oracle):** Only tasks due within the selected period are displayed.
+**Expected result (test oracle):** If a valid timeframe is selected, then only tasks within that timeframe are displayed.

 **Comments:**